laravel/nova-docs/4.0/customization/menus.md

 Nova utilizes the free icon set [Heroicons](https://heroicons.com/) from designer [Steve Schoger](https://twitter.com/steveschoger).
 You can pass in the name of the icon as a value for the `icon` method.
 :::

-You may make your menu items collapsable by using the `collapsable` helper method on the section:
+You may make your menu sections collapsable by using the `collapsable` helper method on the section:

 ```php
 MenuSection::make('Resources', [